Adaptive Online Mirror Descent for Tchebycheff Scalarization in Multi-Objective Learning: (Ada)OMD-TCH

-\textbf{Algorithmic implementation.} We now introduce AdaOMD-TCH that outputs $\tvtheta$, as summarized in Algorithm \ref{algo:2}.
-The key additional steps compared to Algorithm \ref{algo:1} are from lines 6 to 22, where we dynamically maintain a set $\Pa^{(t)}$ to be the Pareto optimal iterates up to round $t$, together with their weights $\vgamma^{(t)}$.
-Specifically, we handle each new candidate $\vtheta^{(t)}$ by three cases: \begin{itemize}[itemsep=-0.2em, topsep=0.0em, leftmargin=1.0em] \item If $\vtheta^{(t)}$ is dominated by some iterates in $\Pa^{(t-1)}$ ($A \neq \emptyset$ at line 7), directly discard $\vtheta^{(t)}$ (line 9) and equally split its unit weight to those dominating set elements (lines 10 to 12). \item If $\vtheta^{(t)}$ dominates some iterates in $\Pa^{(t-1)}$ ($B \neq \emptyset$ at line 17), delete the suboptimal elements (lines 19 and 20) and add $\vtheta^{(t)}$ to the set (line 14) with its unit weight plus the sum of weights inherited from the deleted elements (lines 15 and 18). \item If $\vtheta^{(t)}$ is not dominated by nor dominating any element in $\Pa^{(t-1)}$, i.e., it is a new temporary Pareto optimal iterate, add $\vtheta^{(t)}$ to the set with a unit weight of 1 (lines 14 and 15). \end{itemize}
+\textbf{Algorithm implementation.} We now introduce AdaOMD-TCH that outputs $\tvtheta$, as summarized in Algorithm \ref{algo:2}.
+The key steps are from lines 4 to 20, where we dynamically maintain a set $\Pa^{(t)}$, the trajectory PO iterates up to round $t$, and their weights $\vgamma^{(t)}$.
+Specifically, each new candidate $\vtheta^{(t)}$ is handled by three cases:

+\begin{itemize}[topsep=0.0em, leftmargin=1.0em] \item If $\vtheta^{(t)}$ is dominated by some elements in $\Pa^{(t-1)}$ ($A \neq \emptyset$, line 6), directly discard it (line 7) and equally split its unit weight to the dominating elements (lines 8 to 10). \item If $\vtheta^{(t)}$ dominates some elements in $\Pa^{(t-1)}$ ($B \neq \emptyset$, line 15), discard the suboptimal elements (lines 17, 18) and add $\vtheta^{(t)}$ to $\Pa^{(t)}$ (line 12) with its unit weight plus weights inherited from the discarded (lines 13, 16). \item If $\vtheta^{(t)}$ is not dominated by nor dominating any element in $\Pa^{(t-1)}$, it is a new temporary trajectory PO iterate; add it to the set with a unit weight of 1 (lines 12, 13). \end{itemize}

-Figure \ref{fig:1} provides a detailed illustration.
-The aforementioned properties can be easily checked: when the algorithm finishes, $\Pa^{(T)}$ is exactly $\Pa$; the construction of $\{\gamma_{\tau}\}$ happens at each step, where we first assign a unit weight to the new iterate and then reallocate the weights of iterates that becomes suboptimal.
+Figure \ref{fig:1} provides an example illustration.
+The aforementioned properties can be easily checked: when the algorithm finishes, $\Pa^{(T)} = \Pa$; the construction of $\{\gamma_{\tau}\}$ happens at each step, where we assign a unit weight to the new iterate and reallocate the weights of iterates that become suboptimal.